 Ajman Heritage District

 Ajman Heritage District is next to Ajman Fort (which is also the Museum) and is made up of streets named after poets.
 The traditional buildings house shops selling old coins, stamps, perfume, etc, as well as coffee shops and tea rooms.
-It’s also a great spot to and sit and watch the world go by.
+It’s also a great spot just to sit and watch the world go by.

 Ajman Food Destination